 Across its priority communities, the Foundation supports LGBTQ older adults as they age in their communities.
 In New York City in particular, the Foundation has provided program support for caregivers and nonprofits that are dedicated to helping LGBTQ older adults age independently and with maximum quality of life.
 The Foundation has also provided capital grants to support the construction of 224 units of affordable housing located in LGBTQ-supportive buildings that include senior centers focused on meeting the unique needs of LGBTQ older adults.

-The Foundation supports nonprofit, direct service providers operating in Northeastern Pennsylvania that are dedicated to meeting the basic needs of low-income individuals and families.
 The Foundation’s grantmaking in Northeastern Pennsylvania covers Scranton and the surrounding counties.
-Grants must align with the Foundation’s grantmaking portfolios of Housing, Health, Jobs, Education, and Community Services (see How We Give).
+Grants must align with the Foundation’s focus areas: Housing, Health, Jobs, Education, and Community Services (see How We Give).

 Older Adults and Aging Services

-The Foundation has a special focus on helping low-income older adults age in their communities, with maximum independence and quality of life.
-Recently, the Foundation held a two-day convening in Scranton of local and national leaders in the field of aging, to discuss how to replicate best practice models in rural communities.
-The Foundation prioritizes funding projects that provide comprehensive No Wrong Door service delivery models, and that highlight collaboration between multiple nonprofits, government, and/or the business community—crucial to long-term sustainable success in the region.
-In Northeastern Pennsylvania, the Foundation’s recent three-year $1.5 million grant to NeighborWorks is supporting the development of a comprehensive aging in place program, including the development of a five-year strategic plan that focuses on enabling the community to better provide older adults with affordable housing, benefits counseling, health care access, and more.
+The Foundation has a special focus on helping low-income older adults age in their communities with maximum independence and quality of life.
+The Foundation prioritizes funding projects that provide comprehensive No Wrong Door service delivery models and that highlight collaboration between multiple nonprofits, government, and/or the business community—crucial to long-term sustainable success in the region.

 See also priorities for rural grantmaking.